Gorgonzola: Protected designation of origin

 Countries where the term Gorgonzola is protected as a geographical indication:

-Under EU law, Gorgonzola has been registered as a protected designation of origin (PDO), or denominazione di origine protetta (DOP) in Italy, since 1996.
+Under EU law, Gorgonzola has been registered as a protected designation of origin (PDO) since 1996.
 This means that Gorgonzola sold in the European Union can only be produced in the provinces of Novara, Bergamo, Brescia, Como, Cremona, Cuneo, Lecco, Lodi, Milan, Pavia, Varese, Verbano-Cusio-Ossola and Vercelli, as well as several comuni (municipalities) in the area of Casale Monferrato (province of Alessandria).
 As a Geographical indication, Gorgonzola produced in parts of Italy is protected in certain countries based on bilateral agreements of the European Union, membership of the Lisbon Agreement or national registration as a certification mark.